 What Is Distress Glitter?

 Distress glitter is a little different than regular glitter.
-It has a more vintage mica look.
-It is manufactured by Tim Holtz/Ranger.
-The line coordinates with the colors of the stain, inks and paints.
+It has a more vintage mica look, and is manufactured by Tim Holtz/Ranger.
+The line coordinates with the colors of the stain, inks, and paints.
 It is considered a coarse glitter that really reflects the light.
 As of now, it comes in 24 colors.